Case delayed for West Virginia mom who accused Egyptian man of kidnapping

 A criminal complaint went into further detail, describing a frightening scene where a Middle Eastern man dragged the girl by the hair as she dropped to the floor.

-But the story started falling apart when no witnesses could be found and mall surveillance video didn't show her account at all.
+when no witnesses could be found and mall surveillance video didn't show her account at all.

 She later told investigators she may have overreacted and misinterpreted the man's intentions.
 Police said he may have simply been patting the girl on the head and described the whole incident as a "cultural misunderstanding."